dotnand/HMM-POS-tagging/README.md

 4. Display the HMM POS tagging on the first 4 rows of ‘Review Text’

- 5 .Parse the first 4 rows of ‘Review Text’ using Viterbi Parser [Use toy_pcfg1 and toy_pcfg2 to get the probabilistic context free grammars; use the PCFG suitable for each sentence]
+5. Parse the first 4 rows of ‘Review Text’ using Viterbi Parser [Use toy_pcfg1 and toy_pcfg2 to get the probabilistic context free grammars; use the PCFG suitable for each sentence]